econnet/econ/econ-1.0.rst

 An initial `LE`_ cannot be a `limited liability`_ `LE`_,
 unless the founders forward `liable capital`_, e.g. as perpetual `bonds`_.
-`Liable capital`_ emphasize its purpose as risk capital without defining product ownership.
+`Liable capital`_ emphasize its purpose as risk capital without defining ownership.

 There is also probably no need for `limited liability`_ before actually interacting with the outside economy.